The Loss of Childhood

-There was a lot of life outside of school, a lot of freedom.
+There was a lot of life outside of school and home.
+A lot of freedom.
 A lot of unsupervised freedom.
 There were all sorts of adventures, friends, unfriends, so that a lot of the life of a thirteen year old was without adult supervision.

 This No Longer Exists

-Children are not toilet trained in any kind of organised why.
+Today, children are not toilet trained.
 They sit in their crap until such time they toilet train themselves.

 Sent to pre-school there's a big box of paper diapers, because now, as opposed to then, kids who aren't toilet trained are accepted.

 As the kids are never taught they have control over their bodies, they behave as feral, without punishment.

 They scream and break things and are virtually never manually disciplined.
 Adults can't carry on a conversation when Bratsy wants to make noise, and Bratsy's parents don't stop him.

 Hence, the Baby Boomer of Five was more mature than the Millennial child of ten.